sharat-developer/Intacct-InteractiveAPITool/README.md

 Usage
 ------------
-* Launch Intacct Web Services Test Tool from Chrome Apps
+* Launch "InteractiveAPITool" from Chrome Apps
 * Key-in your Company configuration details then go to API-3.0 and API-2.1 Tabs for Building and Posting API Requests.
 * If you want store the Company configuration for later use, then click on "save" button which opens a login pop-up.
 * In login pop-up click on "Need an Account?" link and sign-up for creating an account.